harishj123/RISC-V_Soc_Tape_out_week_2/Week_2/task_1.md

 VSDBabySoC is more than a simple chip — it’s a **complete learning platform**.
 It connects digital logic, analog interfaces, and real-world system design.
 This task gave me a deeper understanding of SoC architecture, open-source hardware, and the digital-to-analog pipeline driving modern electronics.

-I look forward to further exploring **RISC-V, hardware design, and SoC innovation** in the coming tasks. 💻🔧

 ---

-If you'd like, I can help you create a neat README for Task 2 or add clickable links to both tasks.
-Just let me know!